ubonisrael/alx-higher_level_programming/0x07-python-test_driven_development/README.md

     - Prototype: def say_my_name(first_name, last_name=""):
     - first_name and last_name must be strings otherwise, raise a TypeError exception with the message first_name must be a string or last_name must be a string
     - You are not allowed to import any module

+- 3.Print square
+  - Write a function that prints a square.
+    - Prototype: def print_square(size):
+    - size is the size length of the square
+    - size must be an integer, otherwise raise a TypeError exception with the message size must be an integer
+    - if size is less than 0, raise a ValueError exception with the message size must be >= 0
+    - if size is a float and is less than 0, raise a TypeError exception with the message size must be an integer
+    - You are not allowed to import any module

+-4.
+Text indentation
+    - Write a function that prints a text with 2 new lines after each of these characters: ., ? and :
+      - Prototype: def text_indentation(text):
+      - text must be a string, otherwise raise a TypeError exception with the message text must be a string
+      - There should be no space at the beginning or at the end of each printed line
+      - You are not allowed to import any module